admtrv/TypstTemplate/main.typ

   #figure(
     $ A = pi r^2 $,
     caption: [Equation Example],
 ) <equation>

 == Bibliography

 The template includes support for adding a bibliography.
-References are managed using @tanenbaum and.
+References are managed using @tanenbaum.
 It is included from the `'bibliography.bib'` file.

 #bibliography("bibliography.bib", full: true)